imapp-pl/gas-cost-estimator/docs/report_stage_i.md

   - different hardware on which this software is ran; this is exacerbated by the requirement towards the software to run reliably on both server-grade hardware and consumer-grade desktops alike
   - different operating systems.

-Since the inclusive nature of Ethereum, we are required to examine and include in the analysis the entire spectrum of these environments and determine how much does the environment impact the estimated gas costs.
+Given the inclusive nature of Ethereum, we are required to examine and include in the analysis the entire spectrum of these environments and determine how much does the environment impact the estimated gas costs.
 It is desirable, and is intended to be considered in the Stage II of the project, that the method devised here is reasonably easily applicable in those varying environments.
 To this end, the approach must be well documented and reproducible by the community.

 ### Anticipation of Stage II

-As will be further detailed in **TODO reference**, this report anticipates the completion of Stage II of the project.
+This report anticipates the completion of Stage II of the project.
-Given that, we focus on setting forth a plan and strategy for conducting the future measurements and analysis, rather than providing answers or recommendations for gas cost adjustments.
+Given that, we focus on setting forth a plan and strategy for conducting the future measurements and analysis, rather than providing answers or recommendations for gas cost adjustments straight away.

-## 2. Related work
+## 2. Related work (**TODO include now or at Stage II?**)

 ## 4. Preliminary work and findings of Stage I

-Important notice to this section: all results obtained at the Stage I of this research are still not intended to be seen as final.
+All results obtained at the Stage I of this research are not final.
-There are many caveats and detail work to be done, which will impact the final results.
+There are many caveats and detail work yet to be done, which will impact the final results and conclusions.
 As a consequence, we are phrasing our preliminary findings as questions that need to be considered in Stage II.

 ### Preliminary method